nate-strauser/county-properties/README.md

 [ ] manually spot check records to verify write
 [ ] remove buttons and launch refresh based on visitor [ ] use last updated data to selectivly update
+[ ] move update inits to backend - run on server startup and each new visitor/launch